-Before joining Human Rights Watch, Komala was a staff attorney and later the South Asia Director at Accountability Counsel, where she supported communities to defend their human rights and natural resources.
-She worked on cases in Peru, Mexico, India, and Nepal, holding international companies and banks accountable for harm they had caused.
-She has been engaged in policy advocacy around the world, seeking to ensure that national laws and institutional policies support transparency, accountability, and access to remedy.
+Before joining Human Rights Watch, Komala was a staff attorney and later the director for South Asia at Accountability Counsel, where she managed cases on human rights, labor, and environmental abuses.
+She supported communities in Peru, Mexico, India, and Nepal to hold international companies and banks accountable.
+She engaged in policy advocacy around the world, seeking to ensure that national laws and institutional policies support transparency, accountability, and access to remedy.
 Prior to this, Komala lived and worked with mining affected communities in Oaxaca, Mexico, and with agricultural workers in Telangana, India.

 Komala serves on the board of directors of the Business and Human Rights Resource Centre and Source International.
 She has a BA in economics and political science from Northwestern University and a JD from Harvard Law School.